Transport in Shenzhen: Buses

 These are short-haul routes travelling in neighbourhoods, narrow streets and alleys, using orange minibuses/midibuses.
-With one exception, these routes are charged a flat fare of 1 RMB or 2 RMB.
-Renumbered routes in this category start with B, for example, B611 and B753.
+These routes are charged a flat fare of 1 RMB or 2 RMB.
+Routes in this category start with B, for example, B611 and B881.
 Route 915 in the old numbering scheme also falls into this category.

 In addition, there are some other bus routes, not belonging to the above categories, with Chinese characters forming part of the route number, which include: